NVIDIA/NVFlare/examples/federated_statistics/df_stats/README.md

 ## 2. Download the example data
 In this example, we are using UCI (University of California, Irwin) [adult dataset](https://archive.ics.uci.edu/ml/datasets/adult)
-We split the training data and test data into two clients (one client with training, and another client with test dataset)
+The original dataset has already contains "training" and "test" datasets.
+Here we simply assume that "training" and test data sets are belong to different clients. so we assigned the training data and test data into two clients.

 ```applicaiton.conf